A South Africa Safari for Everyone

 South Africa has a number of protected wildlife areas, the largest and most well-known of which is the Kruger National Park.
 In addition to large parks like the Kruger, the Kgalagadi Transfrontier Park and Hluhluwe iMfolozi, the country also boasts a large number of private game reserves and sanctuaries.

 Safaris in South Africa range from self-drive adventures staying in a tent or caravan to fully-catered luxury tours in the company of a private guide.
 The variety of landscapes also lends itself to creating an individualised experience, from the dense bush of the north-east to the lush stretches of KwaZulu-Natal and the arid and rocky scenery of the Kalahari.
-South Africans safaris are ideal for family travel, with sophisticated facilities readily available and a number of wildlife reserves that a not situated in malaria areas.
+South African safaris are ideal for family travel, with sophisticated facilities readily available and a number of wildlife reserves that are not situated in malaria areas.